 - After 15 minutes, remove the cover and turn up the heat to rapidly reduce the sauce.
-If there sauce is dried up, add a splash of water.
+If the sauce has dried up, add a splash of water.
 Stir the chicken until they turn a rich, dark colour.

 - Toss in Thai basil and remaining spring onion and stir 1-2 times to quickly wilt the herbs.

 - Plate and serve immediately.
-I toss in a few raw Thai basil because the flavours of raw herb is more intense.
+I toss in raw Thai basil because the flavours of raw herb is more intense.

 If you want to use whole drumstick, cook the chicken for an extra 5 more minutes before adding Thai basil